25 Best Podcast Hosting Services

 A podcast is a digital product usually in the form of an audio file created to either entertain, educate, or inform its listeners.
 It has gained so much popularity in recent years that it is estimated to become a $94 billion industry by 2028.

-This has raised people’s interest not only to listen but also to begin their own podcasting journey, either as a hobby or business.
+This has raised people’s interest not only in listening but also in beginning their own podcasting journey, either as a hobby or business.

 However, you need a place to store your media files and, consequently, distribute them to your listeners.
 Even though you can use your website, podcast hosting platforms provide a more optimized and efficient service.